DUNE/p3s/documents/src/JOB.md

 This document explains how to set up and run the job submission client.
 These instructions are not generic.
-Rather, they are tailored to operations of the protoDUNE experiment at CERN in 2018 in the sense that certain directory locations, environment variables and scripts are application-specific.
+Rather, they are tailored to operation of the protoDUNE experiment at CERN in 2018.
+There are references to certain directory locations, environment variables and scripts that are application-specific.

 There is a separate "overview" document which contains a general description of how p3s works and what its components are.
 For the end user a lot of this detail won't matter since they are typically interested in just running a number of jobs on resources provided by the system and following their progress, consulting the log files if necessary.
 That's the extent of the instructions found below.
+These instructions were validated by a few new users.
+If anything does not work as expected, please consult the author of this document.

 Please keep track of the version number located on top of this document.
 Once incremental changes become significant the version number will be bumped up.
 It is important to refer to the right set of instructions as p3s is gradually enters operations period and adjustments are made.
+This document also exists in PDF format and can be printed out for your convenience, in the documents/pdf folder of the p3s repository (as explained below).

 ## Preparing to run
 These instructions apply to the **lxplus** interactive Linux facility